Korean Dips

 Exercise / Calisthenic, Chest, Full Body, Triceps

 The Korean Dip is a challenging calisthenics exercise that takes your upper body strength to the next level.
-Unlike standard dips, this variation emphasizes the triceps, chest, shoulders, and core, while also requiring balance, strength, and control.
-Often performed on parallel bars, Korean dips are a staple in advanced bodyweight training routines.
+Unlike standard dips, this variation emphasizes the triceps, chest, shoulders, and core, while also requiring enhanced balance and control.
+If you’re dedicated to calisthenics workouts, incorporating Korean Dips into your training program is an excellent way to significantly enhance your upper body strength.

 How to Perform Korean Dips